|

 common only in the 18th century.
 A master of aquatint was Francisco Goya, who

 as the Spanish court painter expressed the societies dark side in his "Caprichos".
+With the rise of wood engraving in the 19th century and the

 invention of lithography and photography, copper engraving became less important.